-Surcharge are penalties charged to members with delinquent accounts for over 45 days from the statement or cut-off date.
+Surcharge are penalties charged to members with delinquent accounts for over 45 days from the cutoff date of the statement of account.
 A surcharge of 5% shall be imposed on any account that remains delinquent including interest of 1% a month until the account is paid in full.